IgorKorynkevych/page_mapper/README.md

 # page_mapper
-Linux kernel module to map a page of memory
+Linux kernel module which map's a page of memory